 Asthma is a long-term condition causing swelling and narrowing of the airways.
 The muscles around the airways tighten and extra mucus is produced.
 These changes make it more difficult to move air in and out of the lungs.
 Triggers are things that cause asthma flare-ups and worsen symptoms.
 Triggers may be dust, pollen, pets, infections, cold weather, smoke, air pollution, and exercise.

 Exercise is a common trigger for many people with asthma.
 For some, exercise, and other things, cause asthma symptoms.
-For others, asthma symptoms only occur with exercise or physical activity.
-In either case, the term to describe the condition is exercised-induced bronchoconstriction or EIB.
+For others, asthma symptoms only happen with exercise or physical activity.
+In either case, the term to describe the condition is exercise-induced bronchoconstriction or EIB.
 (It used to be called exercise-induced asthma.)
-It means that exercise causes the airways or bronchi to narrow on constrict.
+It means that exercise causes the airways or bronchi to narrow or constrict.

 The cause of EIB

-Exercise-induced asthma is characterized by asthma symptoms, such as coughing, wheezing, and tightness in the chest within 5 to 20 minutes after starting to exercise.
-Exercised-induced asthma can also include symptoms such as unusual fatigue and feeling short-of-breath while exercising.
+Exercise-induced bronchoconstriction is characterized by asthma symptoms, such as coughing, wheezing, and tightness in the chest within 5 to 20 minutes after starting to exercise.
+In some people, the symptoms can start after exercise, especially if the exercise is strenuous and short.
+Exercise-induced bronchoconstriction can also include symptoms, such as unusual fatigue and feeling short-of-breath while or after exercising.

 However, don't completely avoid exercise.
-In fact, exercise is very beneficial to people with asthma, improving their airway function by strengthening their breathing muscles.
-Consult your doctor for more information.
+In fact, exercise is very beneficial to people with asthma.
+It can improve their airway function by strengthening their breathing muscles.
+Talk with your healthcare provider for more information.

 You can take steps to help control EIB or symptoms of asthma when exercising.
 Again, make sure you develop a plan with the help of your health care provider.
 And, make sure you do the following:

 Make sure you start slowly.
 Warm up before you start your actual exercise.
 And slowly cool down at the end of exercise or activity.